cardstack/boxel/docs/computed-fields.md

 When any field consumed by the computed field changes, the value will [rerender](./card-rendering.md#re-rendering-process).

+Computed fields are eagerly evaluated, they do not need to be consumed for `computeVia` to run.

 ## Async computation

 The calculation can be async: